gorniczy/React-app/README.md

-My first React App ment to be a liitle joke.
+My first React App meant to be a little joke.
 My passion for React is dead serious though.